 Support And Gear (SAG) Mobile Operators

-Typically there are 5 trucks/vans rented from Enterprise rental.
+Typically there are 5 rented trucks/vans and two touring cars.
 Each will have a driver, and an amateur radio operator.
-The radio operator will handle communication, navigation, and other activities that pop up throughout the day.
+The radio operator handles communication, navigation, and other activities that pop up throughout the day.

 Rest Stop Operators

-Rest stop operators will handle traffic to and from each rest stop to the mobile vehicles.
+Optionally we can provide rest stop operators that will handle traffic to and from each rest stop.
 Multiple operators will be allowed at each rest stop if you’d like to bring your own ‘company’.

-Our primary communications radios will be VHF analog mobile systems temporarily mounted in the SAG vehicles and located at the rest stops.
+Our primary communications radios will be DMR and VHF analog mobile systems temporarily mounted in the SAG.
 Note that the vehicles used may have aluminum body panels, and the mag mounts may need to be duct taped onto the vehicles.
 Duct tape will be available at the starting location to assist in setting up the radios.
 Rest Stop locations will be required to bring their own radios, and power systems.